Things to Consider

 The big advantage of Spitsbergen is that it’s the most easily accessible place in all the High Arctic, courtesy of regular scheduled flights from Norway.

-While cheap international flights have made all corners of the world so much more accessible over the last 30 years, sometimes we forget that the journey can be just as important a part of travel as time in the destination itself.
+For expediency, a reasonably priced flight will get you straight to Svalbard so you can get out exploring.
+However, while cheap international flights have made all corners of the world so much more accessible over the last 30 years, sometimes we forget that the journey can be just as important a part of travel as time in the destination itself.

-Trips that arrive by plane
+Our best Svalbard trips that arrive by plane

 This 11-day Svalbard voyage is a ‘classic’ providing ample time for near guaranteed polar bear sightings, alongside encounters with the region’s other plentiful wildlife and exploring its dramatic scenery.
 Phippsoya, 14th of July glacier and Hinlopen Strait are all popular…